rsavajiyani/axway-open-docs/content/en/docs/central/cli_central/cli_apiservices.md

 amplify central get apiservices
 ```

-You can also use the short name 'apis':
+Alternatively, you can use the short name, `apis`:

 ```
 amplify central get apis
 ```

-This command will output a list of all API services in all environments, with information about the API service name, age, title, and environment scope information:
+This command outputs a list of all API services in all environments, with information about the API service name, age, title, and environment scope information:

 ```
 NAME                                         AGE           TITLE                                         RESOURCE KIND  SCOPE KIND   SCOPE NAME